Surrounded by mysteries and conspiracies, the Vatican Museums are one of the main attractions of Vatican City, Rome.

-The statue represents a scene of the Trojan war myth, told in Virgil’s Aeneid.
+The statue represents a scene from the Trojan war myth, told in Virgil’s Aeneid.
 The Lacoon priest warned the citizens not to accept the giant wooden horse, that was sent as a gift by their enemies, the Greeks.
-Learning of this, goddess Athena sent two snakes to devour Lacoon’s sons, the poor man ended up being killed in the attempt to save his children.
+Learning of this, goddess Athena sent two snakes to devour Lagoon’s sons, and the poor man ended up being killed in an attempt to save his children.

 Despite the citizens, Aeneas listened to the advice of Lacoon and left Troy by sea, arriving in Italy.
 He was the forefather of Romulus and Remus, who accordingly to the legend, founded Rome.

 It is believed that this statue is actually a copy of a Greek one that might have been made of bronze.

 I know that for those who are always visiting the museum, Greek statues can get boring sometimes.
 After a while, they start to look all the same.
 But there is a good reason for this one to be on the list, I swear!